richintheflow/Vim4Writing/README.md

 'F8' English Thesaurus activated
 'F9' Spanish Thesaurus activated

-When a thesaurus is activated, it can't switch to another one.
-So it needs to  be set from the launch.
+Please note that once a thesaurus is activated, it cannot be switched to another during the session.
+It must be set at launch.